lalithkota/csnel/Readme.md

 - Similarly, no `std` functionalities can be used.
 Because those have to be built ourselves, according to our application's need.
 - What is Csnel now?
 It aims to provide a user-friendly mechanism to build & run rust-based unikernels. (also this primarily aims to be a http/web server unikernel maker) (Also please note "aims to".
 WIP.)
   - Also, as previously said, no std functionalities can be used.
 So csnel tries to provide for those functionalities.
-(Ex: print/println) (See Section 3 in this)
+(Ex: print/println) (See "Whats working" section in this)

 ## 2. How to Use